For detailed information about the DATE 2016 TPC meeting, please visit the event’s website at: http://date2016tpc.fau.de

 Co-Chair: Cristina Silvano, Politecnico di Milano, IT, Contact Cristina Silvano

-Co-Chair: Giovanni Ansaloni, EPFL, CH, Contact Giovanni Ansaloni
+Chair: Giovanni Ansaloni, University of Lugano, CH, Contact Giovanni Ansaloni

 The topic focuses on novel methods, techniques and architectures for counteracting variability of digital circuits and systems due to manufacturing, thermal or aging effects.
 Themes of interest include, but are not limited to, design and run-time thermal, variability and reliability management of SoCs and multi-core platforms (both at hardware and software level), as well as modeling and optimization approaches for manufacturing and temperature variations and degradation mechanisms in emerging 3D integration and manufacturing technologies.